 As mentioned above, DBAs apply to sole proprietors and partnerships.
 If you opt for either of these business structures, you might be legally required to obtain one.
-This will depend on the state and city your business resides, so contact your attorney or accountant if you are unsure or need additional information.
-Next, if you plan to use a business name other than your legal name, you will need a DBA.
+This will depend on your business’s state and city, so contact your attorney or accountant if you are unsure or need additional information.
+Next, you will need a DBA if you plan to use a business name other than your legal name.

-Choosing a business name is one of the most important legal decisions you will make.
-It can be a time-consuming and challenging task because there are so many variables involved.
+Choosing a business name is one of the most important legal decisions.
+It can be a time-consuming and challenging task because so many variables are involved.
 In addition to being unique and memorable, your business name needs to represent your brand and communicate what it stands for.
 If you are lucky enough to come up with a name that sticks out right away, do not assume you can use it.

 To prevent potential legal issues from occurring in the future, have a business lawyer or an intellectual property attorney make sure the name is not trademarked.
-Also, suppose you anticipate switching from a DBA to a corporation in the future.
+Also, suppose you anticipate switching from a DBA to a corporation.
 In that case, you might want to trademark your name, as DBAs generally offer no exclusive rights to business names.

 Benefits of a DBA.

 A DBA presents you with several benefits.
-For starters, it helps protect your privacy because your legal name and personal information are not included in public records.
-Instead, your DBA is included on all business-related records and listings that are accessible to the public.
+First, it helps protect your privacy because your legal name and personal information are not included in public records.
+Instead, your DBA is included on all business-related records and listings accessible to the public.
 Next, a DBA allows you to have a unique name for your business.
 For example, if your name is Kelly Garrett and you own a clothing boutique, the name of your business without filing a DBA is Kelly Garrett, which is not very distinctive.
-Therefore, you can file one for KG Couture, which is a fictitious name that communicates your brand better than your actual name.
+Therefore, you can file one for KG Couture, a fictitious name that communicates your brand better than your actual name.

-Another benefit of having a DBA is that it helps keep your small business compliant and gives you the ability to open a business account in your company’s name at your bank or credit union.
+Another benefit of having a DBA is that it helps keep your small business compliant and allows you to open a business account in your company’s name at your bank or credit union.
 As you probably know, separating your business accounts from your personal accounts can, in some cases, help protect your home, car, and other personal assets if your business faces a lawsuit.
-That said, it is essential to note that different business structures such as a corporation or limited liability company (LLC) provide far more legal protection than a DBA.
+It is essential to note that different business structures such as a corporation or limited liability company (LLC) provide far more legal protection than a DBA.

 How to get a DBA.